postmanlabs/labs-docs/v6/enterprise/sso/saml_okta.md

      | Audience URI (SP Entity ID) | Entity ID |
      | Name ID Format | EmailAddress |

-7. Configure the below options based on your settings.
-However, note that the image highlights default settings.
+7. Configure the below options as shown below.
+Note that the image highlights default settings.
 Ensure your field options reflect these values.

     [![okta advanced](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/okta_advanced.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/okta_advanced.png)

- For the Encryption Certificate, download the `X.509 certificate` from the Postman [Edit Team Details page](https://go.postman.co/settings/team/general) and upload it here.
+ For the Encryption Certificate, upload the file (the one you downloaded earlier) here.
 Click **Next** to continue.

 8. Under the third step “Feedback”, select “I’m an Okta customer adding an internal app”, and check “This is an internal app that we have created”, and then click **Finish**.